Are you looking for an Intumescent Painting Contractor?

 Are there any problems with using intumescent coatings?

-Intumescent coatings are not perfectly smooth like the steel or concrete they are protecting.
+Intumescent coatings are not perfectly smooth like the steel they are protecting.
 Instead the have a texture similar to the skin of an orange fruit.
 This can sometimes be undesirable for architects when they have specified a smooth finish in their designs.

 Sanding before applying a finishing coat can often solve this.
 However this is labour intensive so we suggest consultation regarding this matter prior to commencing any project.
 If required we can provide a sample of the finished coating for assessment.